padrinobook/padrinobook/01-introduction.md

 ### Ruby ###

 Padrino is implemented in Ruby.
-It is flexible, rich, and make it possible for you to turn all the crazy ideas you have from books, conferences, and blogs into reality.
+It is flexible, rich, and makes it possible for you to turn all the crazy ideas you have from books, conferences, and blogs into reality.
 Most ruby programmers (like [Dave Thomas (calld PragDave)](http://pragdave.pragprog.com/ "Dave Thomas"), or [Chad Fowler (the passionate programmer)](http://chadfowler.com/ "Chad Fowler (the passionate programmer)")).
 This